tungnguyentu/TradingSignal/README.md

 ## Commands

+### Symbol Management
+- `/symbol` - Show all symbols and current status
+- `/symbol add ETHUSDT` - Add a new symbol to monitor
+- `/symbol remove ETHUSDT` - Remove a symbol from monitoring
+- `/symbol set ETHUSDT` - Set current symbol for manual signals
+- `/symbol list` - List all monitored symbols
+- `/symbol BTCUSDT` - (Legacy) Set single symbol

+### Signal Analysis
+- `/signal` - Get latest signal for current symbol
+- `/signals_all` - Get signals for ALL monitored symbols
+- `/auto_on` - Enable automatic signal monitoring for ALL symbols
+- `/auto_off` - Disable automatic signals

+### General Commands
 - `/start` - Get started and see available commands
-- `/symbol <SYMBOL>` - Change trading symbol (default: BTCUSDT)
-- `/signal` - Get latest signal analysis
-- `/auto_on` - Enable automatic signal sending every 15 minutes
-- `/auto_off` - Disable automatic signals
-- `/status` - Check current bot status
+- `/status` - Check current bot status and symbol list
 - `/use_ha on|off` - Toggle Heikin Ashi as UT Bot source

 ## Security Notes